 Once you filled all the modules slots in a row, you can add a new row below.
 Fill the next row with modules and continue until you build a page.

 Both Elementor and Divi have good user interfaces.
-It’s more a preference which one you are going to use.
+It’s up to you to choose which one your prefer.
 It’s best to try both the free versions of Elementor and Divi demo and decide for yourself.

 Elementor vs Divi – Modules